ldflo/autojinja/docs/doc_autojinja.md

 - ### **render**(_self_):

-    Renders the data model and returns the generation output.
+    Renders the template and returns the generation output.

     Return type :
     - `str`